Join us!

 Additional parts of the program include an organized community service event, a fund raising event, and a lounge improvement project funded by the chapter.
 The Community Service Project is organized by the men of the AM class, and can be benefiting any organization of the AM class's choice.
 Previous community service projects have included reading to the public school kids of the surrounding area and organizing and running the Fraternity's Turkey Bowling event, benefiting the V Foundation.

 The Lounge Improvement Project is an open-ended assignment that asks the men of the AM class what changes they would like to see in their Fraternity's Lounge, and then challenges them to follow through on their idea.
 While the idea for the improvement comes purely from the AM class, any funding and tools needed for it comes from the chapter.
-Previous projects have included building shelves for the Fraternity and purchasing a TV for the lounge.

 The Fundraising Event is generally the most difficult project for any AM class.
 It is an opportunity for the AM class to give to the chapter they are members of, helping them to defray the cost of dues as well as fund events for recruitment and Brotherhood.
 There is no minimum requirement of funds needed to be raised; however, it is expected that the men of the AM class give this project their best effort, both in coming up with and executing their fundraiser.
-Previous classes have gone to Six Flags and worked at a nature reserve.

 A Word on Hazing